What Do Neon Tetras Eat? Best Food and Feeding Schedule Guide

 My feeding rotation: Morning — Hikari Micro Pellets.
 Evening — alternating daily between frozen baby brine shrimp, frozen daphnia, and frozen cyclops.
 Sundays off (fasting day — important for digestion).

 Raising neon tetra fry is a completely different ballgame.
-They're microscopic at hatching (about 3 mm long) and need infusoria or liquid fry food for the first 7–10 days before they're ready for baby brine shrimp nauplii.
+They’re microscopic at hatching (about 3 mm long) and need infusoria or liquid fry food for the first 7–10 days before they’re ready for baby brine shrimp nauplii.
+I cover this in detail in the breeding guide, but the quick version:

 The window between infusoria and BBS is critical — if you miss it, the fry starve within 24 hours.
 Trust me, I lost my first spawn that way.